ighotouch/event-search/docs/assignment.md

    - Store the user data in the component state or context.
    - Update the state based on the search query and clear search actions.

+## Additional Tasks for the Assignment

+### Detailed User View

+- **Objective**: Implement a user-friendly modal or separate page that displays detailed information about a user when their name is clicked in the user table.

 ### Bonus Objectives:

 - **Styling**: